Canyoneer/ValenceRT-DecodingTool/README.md

 Use it, improve it and make the world a better place.

 ### Todo and remarks
+* Why is there no charge cycle count?
+I couldn't find it.
+But I might have been looking for the wrong pattern.
+I was looking for an integer value that increases by one after a full charge.
+But it could be a float value or some charge counter instead.
+Any help would be appreciated.
 * Why are there 6 numbered voltages?
 I don't know.
 These seem to be voltages of the four serial cell groups.
 The numbers fit.
 But then there should only be four.
 In fact there are even more bytes with numbers that could be voltages, but they seem to be duplicates of these six.
 Possible U5 is the same as U4 and U6 is U1.
 They are very close, but not